shikharbhardwaj/alpha-trace/README.markdown

     endif

-This has one limitation, `vim` needs to be started from a directory one level deeper than the `cfg` directory, ie. any subdirectory of the project root for proper YCM config.
+This has one limitation, `vim` needs to be started from a directory one level deeper than the `cfg` directory, ie. any subdirectory of the project root, for proper YCM config.
 ##License
 This project is distributed under the GNU GPL version 3.